-Earth has a natural greenhouse effect wherein naturally occurring gases such as water vapor, $CO_2$ , methane, and $N_2O$ absorb and retain heat.
-Without the natural greenhouse effect, earth would be approximately $60^{\circ}F$ cooler (BLM 2010).
+As summarized in the climate change SIR, Earth has a natural greenhouse effect wherein naturally occurring gases such as water vapor, carbon dioxide (CO_2) , methane (CH_4) , and nitrous oxide (N_2O) absorb and retain heat.
+Without the natural greenhouse effect, earth would be approximately 60°F cooler (BLM 2010).
 Current ongoing global climate change is caused, in part, by the atmospheric buildup of greenhouse gases (GHGs), which may persist for decades or even centuries.
 Each GHG has a global warming potential that accounts for the intensity of each GHG's heat trapping effect and its longevity in the atmosphere (BLM 2010).
-The buildup of GHGs such as $CO_2$ , methane, $N_2O$ , and halocarbons since the start of the industrial revolution has substantially increased atmospheric concentrations of these compounds compared to background levels.
+The buildup of GHGs such as CO_2 , methane, N2O, and halocarbons since the start of the industrial revolution has substantially increased atmospheric concentrations of these compounds compared to background levels.
 At such elevated concentrations, these compounds absorb more energy from the earth's surface and re-emit a larger portion of the earth's heat back to the earth rather than allowing the heat to escape into space than would be the case under more natural conditions of background GHG concentrations.

 A number of activities contribute to the phenomenon of climate change, including emissions of GHGs (especially CO2 and methane) from fossil fuel development, large wildfires, activities using combustion engines, changes to the natural carbon cycle, and changes to radiative forces and reflectivity (albedo).
 It is important to note that GHGs will have a sustained climatic impact over different temporal scales due to their differences in global warming potential (described above) and lifespans in the atmosphere.
 For example, CO2 may last 50 to 200 years in the atmosphere while methane has an average atmospheric life time of 12 years (BLM 2010).
+Based on the global warming potentials put forth in EPA regulations (40 Code of Regulations Part 98), companies must report GHG emissions using global warming potentials of 1 for CO2, 21 for methane, and 310 for N2O.
+The BLM uses these global warming potentials to provide consistent comparisons with federal GHG emission inventories.